yasserabdallah4/SDC_BehavioralCloning/README.md

 To augment the data set, I also flipped images and angles thinking that this would first increase the number of data samples I had, but also strengthen my distributions of left, right, and straight angles.
 For example here is a rouge break down of angles with left being -.15 and right being .15 less than or greater than.

+Here are a few random images from the training set left, center, and then right.

+![alt text][image2] ![alt text][image1] ![alt text][image3]

+![alt text][image5] ![alt text][image4] ![alt text][image6]

+![alt text][image9] ![alt text][image7] ![alt text][image9]

 #### 5. Final Model Architecture

 In the end, the model looks like as follows:

 - Image normalization
-- Convolution: 5x5, filter: 24, strides: 2x2, activation: ELU
+- Convolution: 5x5, filter: 24, strides: 2x2, activation: RELU
-- Convolution: 5x5, filter: 36, strides: 2x2, activation: ELU
+- Convolution: 5x5, filter: 36, strides: 2x2, activation: RELU
-- Convolution: 5x5, filter: 48, strides: 2x2, activation: ELU
+- Convolution: 5x5, filter: 48, strides: 2x2, activation: RELU
-- Convolution: 3x3, filter: 64, strides: 1x1, activation: ELU
+- Convolution: 3x3, filter: 64, strides: 1x1, activation: RELU
-- Convolution: 3x3, filter: 64, strides: 1x1, activation: ELU
+- Convolution: 3x3, filter: 64, strides: 1x1, activation: RELU
-- Fully connected: neurons: 100, activation: ELU
+- Fully connected: neurons: 100, activation: RELU
-- Fully connected: neurons:  50, activation: ELU
+- Fully connected: neurons:  50, activation: RELU
-- Fully connected: neurons:  10, activation: ELU
+- Fully connected: neurons:  10, activation: RELU
 - Fully connected: neurons:   1 (output)

 The below is an model structure output from the Keras which gives more details on the shapes and the number of parameters.